openedx/edx-documentation/en_us/shared/developing_course/course_outline.rst

 .. image:: ../../../shared/images/Course_Outline_LMS.png
  :alt: Course content from learner's point of view.

 #.
-Sections are listed in the left pane.
-Learners can expand the sections to
+Sections are listed in the course navigation pane.
+Learners select a section
-   see the subsections and units that they contain, or collapse for a compact overview.
+   to see the subsections that it contains.

 #.
-Subsections and units appear in the left pane when learners expand a
+Subsections are listed in the course navigation pane after a learner expands
-   section.
+   a section.

 #.
-Components in the selected unit appear in the learning sequence.
-Learners
+Units appear in the unit navigation bar, represented by icons, after
+   learners select a subsection.
+A tooltip with the unit's name appears when learners move the pointer onto an icon.

-   select icons in the learning sequence to access specific components in the current unit.
-They can also use the left and right arrow buttons at either end of the learning sequence to move back to the previous unit or forward to the next unit.
+   Learners select icons in the unit navigation bar to access course units.
+   They can also use the left and right arrow buttons at either end of the unit navigation bar to move back to the previous unit or forward to the next unit.

 .. _Navigating the Course Outline: